 Smith came to Highland with a tremendous track record of success as a coach and motivator.
-Smith has coached players from all over the world who have made All-American teams, been drafted into the WNBA, played in the Olympics, and played professionally overseas.
+Smith has coached players from all over the world who have made All-American teams, been drafted into the WNBA, played in the Olympics, as well as playing professionally overseas.

 Coach Smith has been a coach at every level (high school, community college, NAIA, NCAA Division I) and has proven the ability to teach.
 As the head coach at Southeast Missouri State, he led the Redhawks to their four most successful NCAA Division I seasons in the history of the program and an Ohio Valley Championship, along with qualifying for the NCAA tournament for the first time in the history of the school.
 As a community college coach at Northeastern Oklahoma A&M (99-7), he developed one of the top programs in the country, winning the powerful Bi-State Conference three years in a row as well as finishing fourth in the country in 2000 and National Runner-up in 2002.
 He also started the men's and women's track and cross-country programs at Phillips University.
 They both finished in the top 20 nationally in their first year.

 As a community college head coach, Smith has graduated 100% of his players who have come to play for him as freshmen and had them go on to play at places like Oklahoma, Memphis, Depaul, Arkansas State, and numerous other universities across the country.
 He also was co-founder of the Oklahoma Indian All-State Games, has done numerous free basketball clinics not only in his native Oklahoma, but in New Zealand and Australia.
 He developed reading in schools programs at Southeast Missouri State as well as Northeastern Oklahoma A&M. He has spoken at the Johnson Omalley Native American Leadership Program in Tahlequah, Oklahoma as well as numerous other schools and youth groups on the value of education.

 Title: Women's Basketball Assistant Coach